New-generation Lexus NX and Lexus LX utility vehicles arrive.

 The full-size Lexus LS gets some mild changes in the U.S. for 2022, after mid-cycle revisions last year.
 The LS 500 is equipped with a 416-horsepower, twin-turbo 3.5L V6 and a 10-speed automatic transmission.
 The LS 500h’s hybrid powertrain consists of a 3.5L V6 and two electric motors for a combined output of 354 hp.
 In the United States, the 2,400-watt, 23-speaker Mark Levinson audio system is now available on base LS variants in the United States, while the Lexus Safety System+ 2.5 suite is now standard across the board—though oddly enough, the Canadian-spec LS keeps the LSS+ 2.0 package.

 The brand offers coupe models, one of which is the compact Lexus RC.
-The RC 300 RWD (not available in Canada) is equipped with a 241-horesepower turbo 2.0L four, the RC 300 AWD gets a 260-hp 3.5L V6, and the RC 350 RWD/AWD variants relies on a 311-horsepower V6.
+The RC 300 RWD (not available in Canada) is equipped with a 241-horesepower turbo 2.0L four, the RC 300 AWD gets a 260-hp 3.5L V6, and the RC 350 RWD/AWD variants rely on a 311-horsepower V6.
 There are no significant changes for 2022.

 The high-performance Lexus RC F is equipped with a naturally aspirated 5.0L V8 that develops 472 horsepower and 395 pound-feet of torque, connected to a rear-wheel drivetrain.
 The Fuji Speedway Edition is back in the U.S. for 2022 with an allocation of 50 units, and it features Brembo Carbon Ceramic brakes, a titanium exhaust and carbon fibre aerodynamic add-ons, along with a weight reduction allowing for a 0 to 60 mph (0-96 km/h) time of 3.96 seconds.
 In Canada, its equivalent is called the RC F Track Edition 2.0.